Zelmoghazy/esp32-ethernet-lan8720/README.md

 ![alt text](./Images/image-2.png)

+* ESP-IDF currently only supports the RMII interface.

 ## Ways to Generate the Reference Clock

 1- Using an externally connected 50MHz crystal oscillator which can be used for both the PHY and MAC.